Consulting Professor, Information Systems Laboratory

-I collaborate with Professor Stephen Boyd in optimization-based methods for data processing; they are used for NASA aerospace applications.
+I collaborate with Professor Stephen Boyd in optimization-based methods for data processing; they are used in NASA aerospace applications and in electrical utilities industry.
 I am an Affiliated Faculty Member of the Precourt Institute for Energy.
-A project in Analysis and Control of Smart Electrical Distribution Systems is a collaboration with Professor Sanjay Lall.
+A recent project in Analysis and Control of Smart Electrical Distribution Systems was a collaboration with Professor Sanjay Lall.

-A seminar class Intelligent Energy Systems: Big Data is taught in Spring 2014, jointly with Professor Dan O'Neill.
-The class was taught in Spring 2013, Spring 2012, and Spring 2011.
+A seminar class Industrial Internet of Things will be taught in Spring 2016, jointly with Professor Dan O'Neill.
+The new class will be an extension of the seminar Intelligent Energy Systems: Big Data taught in Spring of 2015, 2014, 2013, 2012, and 2011.
 Past courses include Fault Diagnostics Systems in Spring 2009 as well as Control Engineering in Industry in Spring 2005 and in Winter 2003.

 The 'soft' applicatons of Data Science, like advertising, are well established.

-They deal with 'hard' engineered systems, like jet engine fleet or Smart Grid.
+The emerging applications deal with 'hard' engineered systems, like jet engines or electrial power systems.

-My past work was in engineering of decision and control systems,
+My earlier work was in related areas of decision and control systems

-and in signal processing.
+and in signal processing that support OT analytical applications.
 Control systems engineering deals with

-My company Mitek Analytics LLC works with NASA, the US Air Force, and Fortune 100 companies.
-Our software processes tens of terabytes of aircraft operational data.
+My company Mitek Analytics LLC works with US Air Force, NASA, and Fortune 100 companies.
+Our software processed tens of terabytes of aircraft operational data.
 Previously, I spent a decade with Honeywell working on aircraft and space systems, turbomachines (jet engines), and process control applications.
 My earlier application experience includes automotive, robotics (force control of robotics systems, legged locomotion), and biomechanics.